Barak911/devops-project/README.md

 # devops-project
-A scalable DevOps pipeline using AWS, Terraform, Docker, Kubernetes, Helm, GitHub Actions, and ArgoCD.
+A scalable DevOps pipeline using AWS, Terraform, Docker, Kubernetes, Helm, GitHub Actions, and Jenkins.